michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 20. For when you were the servants of sin, you were free from righteousness.

-21. And what productOdsho. had you then from that of which to-day you are ashamed?
-For the end of it is death.
+21. And what product

-22. And now made free from sin, and become servants to Aloha, you have holy fruits,Phiree. of which the end is the life of eternity.
+22. And now made free from sin, and become servants to Aloha, you have holy fruits,

 23. For the wages of sin is death; and the gift of Aloha the life of eternity by our Lord Jeshu Meshiha.